greenelab/deep-review/sections/02_intro.md

 important here than other domains.
-Scientific work often aims to understand the underlying principles behind the data we see, and architectures and techniques that expose the non-obvious patterns in the data are particularly important and very active area of research [cite examples from all sections].
+Scientific work often aims to understand the underlying principles behind the data we see, and architectures and techniques that expose the non-obvious patterns in the data are particularly important and very active area of research `TODO: cite examples from all sections`.

 Second, there are important and pressing questions about how to build networks that can efficiently represent  the underlying logic of the data.
 This concern